iainvdw/lucidian-tides/Sessions/28 - Session 28.md

 They realise she can still heal, but it’s not as potent as before.
 As they retire for the night, Doloris asks if sleep will bring her warmth back.
 Mal promises her they’ll make sure it does.

 The following morning, they get ready to head back to the ship.
 They are provided with a way to get there by the angels.
-Nasali and Zihu ask to come with the crew, the crew suggesting some places for them to stay.
-Mudgraw says they would have a place in the tortle village should they wish to stay there.
+Nasali and Zihu ask to come with the crew, the crew suggesting some places for them to stay. [[Mudgraw]] says they would have a place in the tortle village should they wish to stay there.

 The crew says their goodbyes to Mudgraw as well as the two yuan-ti, who decide to stay at the tortle monastery.
 They ask Doloris to come visit if she can, which she promises she will.

-Soon, the crew find themselves back aboard the Serpent’s Tide.
+Soon, the crew find themselves back aboard [[The Serpent's Tide]].

 They tell [[Captain Cassian Sariel de Rochefort|the captain]] they succeeded in why they came here.
 He shares the [[Plank Queen Yucalia|Plank Queen]] contacted him yesterday, her suggestion is they come back to Darktow and she’s calling a conclave.
 The situation in Nicodranas and such hasn’t improved.
 The conclave likely means a big decision will have to be made.